Are you living your life in a way that would lead others to Christ?

 It goes on to say in verse 5,

 “We are each responsible for our own conduct.”

 If we live a life that is pleasing in the sight of the Lord, we are living a life that is capable of winning others to Christ.

-Christ has called us to love and to love one another, and to live our life as He did when He was on this earth.
+Christ has called us to love one another and to live our lives as He did when He was on this earth.

 1 John 2:6 NLT says,

 “Those who say they live in God should live their lives as Jesus did.”